-If you are looking for budget ideas for good quality cake tins then these three-set cake tins for £8.05 might just be the thing.
+If you’re looking for budget ideas for good quality cake tins, this three-set cake tins set at £7.90 may be just what you’re after.

-Party food sorted?
-What about the party accessories?
-It's easy to get carried away but there are plenty of options to keep the costs down yet still throw a fantastic birthday do!
+It’s easy to get carried away, but there’re plenty options to keep the costs down yet still throw a fantastic birthday bash!

-These are a great idea for something to give out at your kids' birthday party.
-There are plenty of different designs to choose from including food trays and boxes that the guests can take home too.
-Pre-pack with goodies so you don't overspend on food that may end up being wasted.
+These boxes are a great idea for something to give at your kids’ birthday party.
+There’re loads of different designs to choose from including food trays and boxes the guests can take home.
+Pre-pack with goodies so you don’t overspend on food that may end up being wasted.

 Party bag fillers

 You can treat the kids for less with party bag and loot ideas.
-Some party bag fillers are under 50p and sent straight to your door.
-You can even save time and purchase pre-made party bags from £1.50 each.
+Some party bag fillers are under 50p and are sent straight to your door.
+You can save time and purchase pre-made party bags from £1.50 each.

-Kids love getting dressed in fancy dress.
-You don't have to pay through your nose to kit your kid up in a Superman outfit.
-Angels Fancy Dress has costumes starting from just £5.
+Children love fancy dress and you don’t have to pay through the nose to kit your kid up in a Superman outfit.
+Angels Fancy Dress has costumes starting from £5.